leo-colisson/proof-at-the-end/README.md

 Here are all the alias/styles (you can create you own as well), they are practical to quickly define a behaviours, but are made of the basic options listed above:

-- `normal`: like a 'normal' theorem, without any proof in the appendix, and with a proof displayed.
+- `normal`: like a 'normal' theorem, without any proof in the appendix, and with a proof displayed in the main text.
 Shortcut for `proof here, no all end, no proof end, no link to proof, no restate, no both`.
+- `end`: theorems whose proof need to go in the appendix.
+Shorcut for `proof at the end, link to proof`.
+- `all end`: makes sure both the theorem and the proof are in appendix.
+Alias of `end, opt all end`.
-- `proof at the end` (or just `end`): theorems whose proof need to go in the appendix.
+- `proof at the end`: theorems whose proof need to go in the appendix contrary to `end` it does not make sure that there is a link to the proof.
 Shorcut for `no proof here, no all end, proof end, no both`.
-- `debug`: make sure the proof is written in the main text as well (alias to `proof here`), it is quite practical to use when you write a proof to be able to use synctex features to move between the pdf and the file.
+- `debug`: make sure the proof is written in the main text as well (alias of `proof here, no opt all end`), it is quite practical to use when you write a proof to be able to use synctex features to move between the pdf and the file.
 - `no link to theorem`: Remove the link from the proof to the theorem, alias of `text proof={\proofname}`
 - `stared` (or `no number`): when you use the stared version of a theorem you don't have any number, so autoref fails to write a nice link to the theorem.
 This option changes the text of "Proof", by keeping the link but writting only `Proof`.
 Equivalent to `text proof={\string\mbox{\string\hyperref[thm:prAtEnd\pratendcountercurrent]{\proofname}}}`
 - `see full proof`: useful when you want to write in the main text only a sketch of proof, this alias writes a link `See full proof on page X`.
 Equivalent to `text link={See \hyperref[proof:prAtEnd\pratendcountercurrent]{full proof} on page~\pageref{proof:prAtEnd\pratendcountercurrent}}`
+- `one big link`: instead of two links, one for page, one for proof, put just one link around everything.
+Equivalent of `text link={\hyperref[proof:prAtEnd\pratendcountercurrent]{See proof on page~\pageref*{proof:prAtEnd\pratendcountercurrent}}}`.
+- `default text link`: default text for the link to the proof, equivalent of `text link={See \hyperref[proof:prAtEnd\pratendcountercurrent]{proof} on page~\pageref{proof:prAtEnd\pratendcountercurrent}}`
+- `default text proof`: default text for the proof in appendix, equivalent of `text proof={Proof of \string\autoref{thm:prAtEnd\pratendcountercurrent}}`
-- `defaults`: default style that is loaded before anything else that configure by default a link to the proof, put the proof in appendix, use the category `defaultcategory`.
-It is an alias of `end, link to proof, no restate, category=defaultcategory, text link={See \hyperref[proof:prAtEnd\pratendcountercurrent]{proof} on page~\pageref{proof:prAtEnd\pratendcountercurrent}}, text proof={Proof of \string\autoref{thm:prAtEnd\pratendcountercurrent}}, restate command=pratenddummymacro`.
+- `bare defaults`: default style that is loaded before anything else that configure by default a link to the proof, put the proof in appendix, use the category `defaultcategory`.
+It is an alias of `end, link to proof, no restate,category=defaultcategory, default text link,default text proof,restate command=pratenddummymacro`.
-- `custom defaults`: style that is empty (contains only the option you sent to the package) that is overwritten and loaded right after `defaults`.
-Useful if you want to overwrite the default.
+- `configuration options`: style that contains the options used to load the package.
+It is called right after `bare defaults`.
+Note that you cannot insert macro in the options, overwrite `global custom defaults` instead
+- `global custom defaults`: empty style that you can overwrite to change the global defaults
+- `local custom defaults`: empty style that you can overwrite to change the "local" defaults, like category
+- `all defaults`: all the defaults, equivalent of `bare defaults, configuration options, global custom defaults, local custom defaults`

 ## Contributions ##